telekom/identity-iris-hydra-tokenhook/README.md

 To test the token hook, you can use the iris-hydra provided [example](https://github.com/telekom/identity-iris-hydra?tab=readme-ov-file#running-tests) and verify the additional claims are present in the token.

+## Conventional Commits

+This project enforces [Conventional Commits](https://www.conventionalcommits.org/) for all commits.
+**All commit messages must follow the Conventional Commits specification.**
+This is automatically checked in CI for both pushes and pull requests.